dhruvmendiratta2005/dhruvmendiratta2005/README.md

 </p>

 ## 🚀 About Me
 - 🎓 Computer Science student at SRM University
+- Ex Intern at AIESEC Chennai (IGT dept)
 - 🌍 Building **Urban Scale** to help in location-based decision-making with @mvishok
 - ⚡ Passionate about **UI/UX Design & Full Stack Development**
 - 🎯 Currently working as a Designer in LIFTOFF Club